Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Second, expressing personal power enhances personal power.
 Making powerful statements can actually make you feel more powerful.
 And because others also assess you as more powerful, you're safer from attack.
 You begin to sense the reality that the more powerful you feel, the less likely you are to be attacked by verbal abusers.

 But that sense of power comes with a risk.
 Some targets seek revenge against their abusers, or possibly justice.
 They want their abusers pay a price for their past transgressions.
 That's unlikely, in most cases.
 Assuming that revenge or penalty for the abuser is unlikely, the point of any response to verbal abuse is to convince the abuser to find a different target.
 Maintaining one's composure, while delivering wit and a little humor, can accomplish that.
 No guarantees, of course.
-First in this series Go to top Top Next issue: Getting Value from Involuntary Seminars Next Issue
+Strategies of Verbal Abusers First issue in this series Go to top Top Next issue: Getting Value from Involuntary Seminars Next Issue

 101 Tips for Targets of Workplace BulliesIs a workplace bully targeting you?
 Do you know what to do to end the bullying?
 Workplace bullying is so widespread that a 2014 survey indicated that 27% of American workers have experienced bullying firsthand, that 21% have witnessed it, and that 72% are aware that bullying happens.
 Yet, there are few laws to protect workers from bullies, and bullying is not a crime in most jurisdictions.
 101 Tips for Targets of Workplace Bullies is filled with the insights targets of bullying need to find a way to survive, and then to finally end the bullying.
 Also available at Apple's iTunes store!
 Just .
 Order Now!